evalysfun/.github/profile/README.md

 **Evalys** is a modular, privacy-preserving infrastructure system designed specifically for memecoin launchpad platforms on Solana.
 Built with a focus on privacy, security, and composability, Evalys provides a complete toolkit for executing transactions while maintaining user anonymity and protecting against MEV attacks.

 The system is architected as a collection of independent, reusable components that can operate standalone or integrate seamlessly to provide comprehensive privacy-preserving transaction execution capabilities.

+**Evalys now integrates with Arcium's encrypted supercomputer** – enabling confidential computation for strategy planning, risk assessment, and curve analytics.
+Your trading intent, risk profile, and strategy are computed confidentially via MPC, while Evalys executes the resulting plan using burner swarms, MEV-safe routing, and launchpad adapters on Solana.

 ---